Arturo Frondizi: Later life

-With Perón's return from exile imminent, Frondizi chose to endorse the aging leader's ticket for the 1973 elections.
 Following seven years of military rule, the reopened Argentine Congress included 12 MID Deputies.
 Frondizi was given little say in the new Perónist government, and its policy shifted from populism to erratic crisis management measures.
-The return of peronism exacerbated political tensions in Argentina, and there was an outbreak of violence between factions.
-In 1973 members of Perón's government organized the Triple A, a right-wing death squad.
-Among its estimated 600 murder victims was Frondizi's brother, Law Professor Silvio Frondizi, who had served as chief counsel to the Trotskyite ERP.
+The return of Peronism exacerbated political tensions in Argentina, and there was an outbreak of violence between factions.

+In 1973, members of Perón's government organized the Triple A, a right-wing death squad.
+Among its estimated 600 murder victims was Frondizi's brother, Law Professor Silvio Frondizi, who had served as chief counsel to the Trotskyist ERP.
 He was killed in 1974.